 - Hydroelectric separation, in which electrical components are kept completely isolated from water-handling components–often with an element of redundancy for safety.

 - Sturdy construction and easy handling.
-After all, a unit whose structure responds poorly to daily use is far more likely to lead to painful spills and burns.
+After all, a unit that responds poorly to daily use is far more likely to cause painful spills and burns.

 - Rubber feet.
 No, they’re not just there to protect your countertops!
 You want your dispenser to grip the surface it sits on so as to prevent sloshing or tipping over.

-- Flush scale, bacteria and mold from the insides of your device.
-Once again, simple white vinegar is a miracle solution.
-Simply mix it with some water, and fill it in your reservoir.
+- Flush scale, bacteria and mold from the insides of your device — Once again, simple white vinegar is a miracle solution.
+Simply mix it with some water, and fill it in your hot water dispenser reservoir.
 Run a full boil, and repeat as necessary to empty the tank.
 For good measure, repeat the process to ensure a thorough cleansing.
 Finally, run one final tank of pure water through to remove taste.
 You’ll want to do this every 3-6 months, as mineral build up can impede basic function.
 Plus, you don’t want to drink organic buildup, which can harm your health!

 Conclusion For a One Cup Kettle